 Think about the size of the cloud you need.
 Is it for storing files?
 Or do you want to collaborate on different platforms?
 Do your team members need to be working on an application together in real time?
 It’s worth considering that at some point you may want to expand your cloud abilities.
-Check out what other offerings your managed IT vendor might have in terms of applications, software and servers.
+Check out what other offerings your vendor might have in terms of applications, software and servers.

 It’s also worth exploring how often your vendor makes updates.
 Some solutions, like Lawson Software, don’t always stay current with their offerings.
 You want a vendor that’s making updates frequently to improve your cloud.